gatsbyjs/gatsby/CONTRIBUTING.md

   see the [gatsby-dev-cli README](/packages/gatsby-dev-cli/)
 * Add tests and code for your changes.
 * Once you're done, make sure all tests still pass: `yarn test`
-* Commit with ["Signed-off-by"](#developer-certificate-of-origin) line appended
-  to commit message and push to your fork.
+* Commit with a ["Signed-off-by"](#developer-certificate-of-origin) line appended to your commit message and push to your fork.
 * Create a pull request from your branch.

 ### Contributing to the documentation.